 Dissolution and Legal Separation

-Dissolution generally refers to getting a divorce.
+Dissolution usually refers to getting a divorce.
 It also applies to terminating a registered domestic partnership.
 When your marriage or domestic partnership is "dissolved" then you are considered "single."
 In a dissolution you may need to divide property and debts, establish child and spousal support orders or create a time share plan for your children.

 Legal Separation starts the same way as a dissolution and will often involve the same issues.
 The most significant difference is that your marriage will not be "dissolved" and you will not be "single" when you are finished with the process.
 This means that you can still be claimed as a dependent on your spouse's health insurance and file joint tax returns.
 Since you are not "single" you cannot remarry.